uxmoon/dashboard-ts/README.md

 ## Development

-- Create a light and dark theme with `styled components` and add theme provider.
 - `createContext` and `useContext` to open modal from child components.
 - Customize `react-toggle` based on design provided.

+### styled components

+- Create a light and dark theme with `styled components` and add theme provider.
+- Add modern css reset by [Andy Bell](https://andy-bell.co.uk/a-more-modern-css-reset/) to global styles.
 - Added definition file for `styled components` for theme file.

 ### Recharts